DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPieChart/5 Series Types/CommonPieChartSeries/smallValuesGrouping/smallValuesGrouping.md

 ---
 ---
 ##### shortDescription
-Specifies chart segment grouping options.
+Specifies chart segment grouping properties.

 ---
 If you need to group specific chart segments into one, use the properties of the **smallValuesGrouping** configuration object.